Pobek/restonic/README.md

 - [x] Create a function that returns a list of MultiProtocol Gateways Names from a specific datapower / environment / all of them.
 - [ ] Create a function that modifies a given MultiProtocol Gateway.
+- [x] Create a function for exporting given MultiProtocol Gateway.
+- [ ] Create a function for importing a given MultiProtocol Gateway configuration.

+### fsh_commands.py

+- [ ] Create a function that Modifies a given Front Side Handler.
+- [ ] Create a function for exporting a given Front Side Handler.
+- [ ] Create a function for importing a given Front Side Handler configuration.

 ### filestore_commands.py

-- [x] Create a function that returns the content of a given directory
+- [x] Create a function that returns the content of a given directory.
+- [ ] Create a function for updating the content of a given file name.
+- [ ] Create a function for deleting files / directories.